Dan-Foord/file-extension-modifier/README.md

 #### On Windows

-Please follow the advice given on the following Stack Overflow thread:
+Please follow the advice given in the following Stack Overflow thread:

 https://stackoverflow.com/questions/61494374/how-do-i-run-a-program-installed-with-pip-in-windows/61494919